AnkithAbhayan/text-editor-for-encrypted-files/README.md

 run - texteditor.py and not ankith.py
 enjoy!

-latest version - v1.2.
+latest version - v1.3(still working on it!).
-prompts for password everytime before opening.(tkinter ui)
-ability to change password and reset password in the menubar(prompts for current password before changing/resetting password.)
-deleted unnecessary functions in ankith.py.

-spoliers for version - v1.3!
-title of the editor window will contain the file-size and current time.
+title of the editor window will contain the file-size. added an 'exit' button in the file menu of the menubar to stop runnng. previously opened files can be accessed through the menubar as well.
-settings option in the menubar?